Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The molecular dynamics simulations are made in several settings, and they are discussed in the articles.
 Gaint charge inversion in this case is about macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
+The simulation code @chginv3.f03 with parminv3.h and is used.
-The figures are used, partly by color pictures.
+Figures are shown, partly by color pictures.

 ## References ##